 The binary focus on minimum wages and compliance with Labour Law in this project reflects the erosion of wage levels, not just in Latin America, but worldwide.

-In this project the selected trade union partners of CNV in the Latin American region are assisted in coping with these twin problems of structural underpayment and weak law enforcement of Decent Work obligations.
+In this project the selected trade union partners of CNV in the Central American region are assisted in coping with these twin problems of structural underpayment and weak law enforcement of Decent Work obligations.

 The trade unions and countries in the 2014-2016 project are: